sukeniklab/CHE600/Class_07-Python_intro/README.md

 ## II.
 String variables

 Strings - any combination of characters, symbols, and numbers.
 Notice that if we want to assign characters to a variable, we will need to use either single or double quotation marks - otherwise python will intepret our string as a variable name.
-Try the following in a new block:
+Try the following in a new cell:

 ```python
 myString='this is a string with 2 numbers: 4 and 6'